aaron-grau/curic/rails/projects/ninety_nine_cats_ii/README.md

   cause Rails to throw an error, because it won't know if the POST request is coming "cross-site".
 * Fix your forms, friend!
+* Spend no more than 10 minutes styling

 ## Phase V: Using `current_user` with Cats and CatRentalRequests.